oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

- -X, --xml                     Print result in XML format -Y, --yaml                    Print result in YAML format -h, --help                    Print this help message -v, --version                 Print OAR version number
+ -X, --xml                     Print result in XML format -Y, --yaml                    Print result in YAML format -h, --help                    Print this help message -V, --version                 Print OAR version number

 Wanted resources have to be described in a hierarchical manner using the
 "-l" syntax option.